-Causeway Alloy digitally transforms key services for Blackburn with Darwen Council Connected asset management technology helps drive efficient inspections and maintenance processes, keep the public safe and protect against insurance claims.
+Causeway Alloy digitally transforms key services for Blackburn with Darwen Council through connected asset management technology which helps drive efficient inspections and maintenance processes, keep the public safe and protect against insurance claims.

 Blackburn with Darwen is a borough and unitary authority area located in Lancashire.
 It consists of the large industrial town of Blackburn; the market town of Darwen and various surrounding villages.
 Working in collaboration with many other areas of the local authority, the council’s highways team is responsible for maintaining and repairing roads and highways in the borough.
 It also helps with street cleaning and care (as well as street lighting) and public rights of way.